dspias/bookstore/README.md

 ## Basic usage

-Your base url is `http://localhost:8080`.
+Your api base url is `http://localhost:8080`.
 All requests to Laravel API must be sent using to the url starting with `/api` prefix.
 Nginx server will pass all requests with `/api` prefix to the node static server which serves the Next.

 You **don't** need to configure the api to allow cross origin requests because all requests are proxied through the Nginx.